wwucla/wwucla.github.io/_posts/2024-09-10-inference-optimization.md

 # Large Transformer Model - Inference Optimization

-**TL;DR**: this note lays out an overview and challenges of LLM inference, and how those challenges can be overcome by optimizing the algorithm or the system implementation.
+**TL;DR**: This note provides a comprehensive overview of LLM inference, including the challenges it presents and potential solutions through algorithmic optimization and system implementation improvements.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->